Northeast Ohio band records ode to popular White Claw hard seltzers

 White Claw, an alcohol-infused, canned seltzer beverage that has become the summer sensation of 2019, now has an unofficial theme song with local ties.

-"Drinkin' Claws," a collaboration between Mark Leach, the Akron-based country singer-songwriter, and Dan and Nate Monea of Canton-based band Hey Monea, was released Monday to YouTube.com.
+"Drinkin' Claws," a collaboration between Mark Leach, the Akron country singer-songwriter, and Dan and Nate Monea of Canton band Hey Monea, was released Monday to YouTube.com.

 The catchy country tune, whose chorus includes "There ain't no laws when we're drinkin' Claws," seems like a potential viral breakout, especially in the wake of "Old Town Road."